 Who’s at Higher Risk of Catching the Coronavirus?

-If you work in a medium-risk place like a retail store, most have taken safety precautions like installing physical barriers such as plastic sneeze guards, but you should sontinue to wear a face mask.
+If you work in a medium-risk place like a retail store, most have taken safety precautions like installing physical barriers such as plastic sneeze guards, but you should continue to wear a face mask.

-When you are at work, try to keep at least 6 feet away from customers and other workers, and wash your hands often with soap and water or use a hand sanitizer that has at least 60% alcohol.
+When you are at work, continue to try to keep at least 6 feet away from customers and other workers, and wash your hands often with soap and water or use a hand sanitizer that has at least 60% alcohol.
 Don't use co-workers' phones, desks, or other work tools.

 People with disabilities.
 If you need assistance from home health aides, you may face higher chances of coming into contact with someone who might spread the coronavirus.
 Ask people who come into your home to wash their hands before and after they touch you, change your linens, or do laundry.